svnoak/trollo/README.md

-Certainly, here's an improved and more concise README for your Trollo project, including installation instructions and commands:

 # Trollo - A Trello Clone

 Trollo is a Trello clone with a server written in Java using Spring Boot and Hibernate with H2 for both testing and running, and a client running React with TypeScript through Vite, using Redux for state management.